facebook/react-native/ECOSYSTEM.md

 # The React Native Ecosystem

 We aim to build a vibrant and inclusive ecosystem of partners, core contributors, and community that goes beyond the main React Native GitHub repository.
-This document/blog post explains the roles and responsibilities of various stakeholders and provides guidelines for the community organization.
+This document explains the roles and responsibilities of various stakeholders and provides guidelines for the community organization.
 The structure outlined in this document has been in place for a while but hadn't been written down before.

 There are three types of stakeholders: